blacksky-algorithms/SAFEskies/repos/auth-documentation.md

 - Secure storage and encryption of OAuth data.
 - Auto-refresh of access tokens using BlueSky's provided mechanisms.
 - Robust error handling to maintain a smooth user experience.
+- Serialized operations using `requestLock` for enhanced reliability.

 ### Key Files